MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/performance-guidelines-best-practices-checklist.md

 For your Windows cluster, consider these best practices:

 * Deploy your SQL Server VMs to multiple subnets whenever possible to avoid the dependency on an Azure Load Balancer or a distributed network name (DNN) to route traffic to your HADR solution.
+Review the various ways to deploy [Availability Group](https://learn.microsoft.com/azure/azure-sql/virtual-machines/windows/availability-group-overview?view=azuresql#deployment-options) on Azure.
 * Change the cluster to less aggressive parameters to avoid unexpected outages from transient network failures or Azure platform maintenance.
 To learn more, see [heartbeat and threshold settings](hadr-cluster-best-practices.md#heartbeat-and-threshold).
 For Windows Server 2012 and later, use the following recommended values:
    - **SameSubnetDelay**:  1 second
    - **SameSubnetThreshold**: 40 heartbeats